THEEE PROOOVING GROUND

 J. Patari, Vainolantie 30, 45200 Kouvola FINLAND

 Improv action for rock band instrumentation.
-Screechy and squelchy and directionless guitar-band.
-SONIC YOUTH minus the songs.
+Screechy and squelchy and directionless

 Ian C Stewart